KamalDGRT/Sahayak/README.md

 - [PixieCacheKit](https://github.com/aumChauhan/PixieCacheKit) - MIT License

-I haven't changed much code from here and have used it as such.
+I replaced the `NetworkingUtility` implementation with `NetworkService`.
+Rest of it is the same.

 - [MaterialTextFieldSwiftUI](https://github.com/norrisboat/MaterialTextFieldSwiftUI) - MIT License